Updated June 2022

 1376 Joliet Road, Romeoville, IL 60446

 They also have carryout locations throughout Chicago.
-See their website for details.
+See their website for details and hours.

 THE QUICK BITE: White Fence Farm is a family restaurant just south of Chicago off old Route 66.
 Stop in for a homestyle fried chicken dinner and a little nostalgia.